 Zarya (Заря)

-Scale-focus, interchangeable lens camera from the USSR
+Scale-focus, interchangeable lens camera made in Ukraine

 Zarya (Заря) with 55mm f/2.8 Industar-61 L/D (Индустар-61Л/Д)